FYRE5480/FYRE-Programming-2015-2016/Giselle/distSensorProgressNotes.md

 16.02.12: Well, code now uploads to the robot again.
 What I proposed last time doesn't actually work for whatever reason.
 Connor, this link is for you: http://www.chiefdelphi.com/forums/showthread.php?p=1415788 Download the file, it's actually in there.
 I'm going to start looking into using something else like idk. -Nix

 16.02.13: Trying to use DIOs and bypassing arduino altogether. -Nix
+	5:34p: Ended up using new distance sensor with analog inputs and using the following equation to convert: y = 0.1319x-1.3456 where y is the actual distance and x is the given distance.